Winix 5500-2 Specification

-- 4 fan speed plus Auto mode and Sleep mode.
-Sleep mode pairs well with the light sensor that autonomously adjusts the LED indicator brightness according to the room ambient light.
+- 4 fan speed plus Auto/ Sleep mode with light sensor.
+Sleep mode autonomously adjusts the LED indicator brightness according to the room ambient light.

 - Built-in timer with 3 pre-set option (1, 4, 8 hours).

-- Not outstanding, but an improved 2 years warranty (Winix 5500 only comes with 1-year warranty).
+- Not outstanding, but an improved 2 years warranty (Winix 5500 only comes with 1-year).

 - We like the dedicated AOC carbon filter, but it's not the best in the market when it comes to strong, pungent smell.

-- During our test, there is a delay (2-4 minutes) before the air purifier reacts to surrounding airborne particles.
+- During our test, there is a short delay before 5500-2 reacts to surrounding particles.
 Either the odor sensor requires cleaning or the sensor takes its own sweet time to detect.

-Similar to Winix 5300-2 setup, Winix 5500-2 air purifier has the newest aesthetic design that is both modern and contemporary.
-At a relatively compressed dimension, this black housing air cleaner is just the right size at 15 x 23.6 x 8.2 in with 15.4 lb of weight.
+Like 5300-2, Winix 5500-2 has the aesthetic design that is both modern and contemporary.
+At a relatively standard dimension, this black housing air cleaner is at 15 x 23.6 x 8.2 in with 15.4 lb of weight.
 Build quality is solid, well-fitted with no visible gap as it should be.
-While the whole body is made of plastic materials, it is not the cheap, flimsy type that you feel it will release harmful ozone with any heat.
-Air vent placement is very typical console air purifier setup, where you have air inlet located at front sides while air outlet is located at top back.
-Lastly, there is a back handle slot that you can grab on to when moving the air purifier around.
+The whole body is made of plastic materials including the front panel.
+It is not the cheap, flimsy type that you feel it will release harmful ozone with any heat.
+Air ventilation placement is very typical console air purifier setup.
+Where you have air inlet located at front/ sides and air outlet is at the top back.
+Lastly, there is a back handle slot that you can grab on to when moving 5500-2 around.

-Moving on to the usability, Winix 5500-2 air purifier has a slight slanting angle control panel placed right at top.
-The entire control panel consists of a left Winix logo, five evenly spaced buttons (On/ Off, Mode, PlasmaWave, Fan Speed and Timer), one center air quality indicator bar that cycles between blue/ amber/ red, eleven indicator lights including change filter indicator, odor sensor, light sensor, and a small filter reset button.
-Skipping the first self-explanatory On/ Off button, let’s go through each button one by one.
+Moving on to the usability, Winix 5500-2 air purifier has a slight slanting angle control panel at the top.
+The entire control panel consists of a left Winix logo and five evenly spaced buttons (On/ Off, Mode, PlasmaWave, Fan Speed, Timer).
+Right at the center, there is an air quality indicator bar that cycles between blue, amber, red.
+There is also eleven indicator lights, odor/ light sensor, and a small filter reset button.
+Skipping the self-explanatory On/ Off button, let’s go through 5500-2 buttons one by one.
 Mode button allows the cycle between Auto mode and Sleep mode.
 The center dedicated PlasmaWave button activates or deactivates Hydroxyls function.
 Fan speed button that will cycle between the four fan speeds.
 Timer button will switch between off, 1, 4 or 8 hours preset setting.
-The small Reset button will reset the count and turn off the change filter indicator light (use after you have changed the filter).
-Odor sensor detects the amount of odor in its surrounding; light sensor detects the level of ambient background light and automatically adjusts the brightness of the LED indicators.
-Besides the filter reset button, all of the above function can also be control via Winix 5500-2 remote control.
-Overall we like the controls are clearly labeled with many supporting indicator lights, the only tiny complaint we had is the touch button lacks tactile feel unlike some of the older, classic air purifier.

-To round up Winix PlasmaWave 5500-2 “complete purifying specification”, the air purifier comes with a 4-stage filtration with PlasmaWave Technology, 4 fan speeds with auto mode/ sleep mode, odor sensor, light sensor, digital screen with air quality indicator, filter replacement indicator, remote control, Ozone safe Certified by CARB (California Air Resource Board), AHAM listed, ENERGY STAR rated and 2 years warranty.
+Let’s round up Winix 5500-2 air purifier “complete purifying specification”.
+First the 4-stage filtration with PlasmaWave Technology, 4 speeds with auto/ sleep mode.
+Odor/ light sensor, digital screen with AQ indicator, and remote control.
+Finally, Ozone safe Certified by CARB, AHAM listed, ENERGY STAR rated and 2 years warranty.